XiaochuanQian/ChronosLink/README.md

 ## Data Storage

 Calendar data is stored locally in the `calendar_data` directory.
 Conversation history is maintained using LangGraph's MemorySaver for persistence across sessions.

+## Contributing
+Contributions are welcome!
+If you have suggestions or improvements, please open an issue or submit a pull request.
+## License
+This project is licensed under the CC BY-NC 4.0 License.
+See the [LICENSE](LICENSE) file for details.